- University Libraries

 To Find Scores (sheet music) at GVSU

-Use the Library Search on any webpage, or visit Find Materials > Find Books.
+Use the Library Search on any webpage.

 Click on the Printed Music option in Material Type box below the search boxes.
 Or you could search the type of item such as score as a keyword